nickwells/semvertools/README.md

 will see a, hopefully useful, help message giving the parameters that the command can take and a brief description of the command and what it does.

-They all make use of the `github.com/nickwells/semver.mod/semver` package and serve as examples of how to use that package.
+They all make use of the `github.com/nickwells/semver.mod/semver` and `github.com/nickwells/semverparam.mod/v3/semverparam` packages and serve as examples of how to use those packages.

 ## semvercheck
 This will check that a set of semantic version numbers are all well